 Here are a few things to keep in mind about content and application security if you’re considering making the shift toward D2C:

-Prioritizing Security Protects Both Your Brand and Your Users
+Prioritize Security to Protect Your Brand and Your Users

 According to one report, the NFL’s broadcasting rights amounted to more than four billion U.S. dollars domestically in 2019, and 120 million U.S. dollars overseas.
 Since money is a hacker’s main motivation, that kind of valuation for a franchise is far more than enough to turn a sports brand into a target.
 Consumers now have multiple touchpoints to interact with their favorite teams, and each one should be secure.
 Now more than ever, it is critical that rights owners take initiative to protect their content, assets, and end users.